19

 The most beautiful spots for a weekend in Marrakech

-As temperatures continue to rise across France, many are choosing to escape to even warmer destinations, where heat rhymes with lounge chairs, cocktails, and spa treatments.
+As temperatures continue to drop in France, many are choosing to escape to warmer locations, where heat rhymes with lounge chairs, cocktails, and spa treatments.
 And Marrakech is one of those cities, brimming with luxurious hotels and stunning places to stay.
 Numéro shares its top picks.

-• The Selman: the ultimate in luxury and comfort
+The Selman, the pinnacle of luxury and comfort

 Why go?
 Located at the entrance of the city, very close to the airport, the Selman offers the chance to unwind by the vast, sumptuous pool as soon as you land in Marrakech.
 Known for its attentive service and distinctive architecture inspired by Morocco’s grand stud farms, the hotel immerses guests in a unique, luxurious world.
 With its Chenot spa — only six of that kind exist in the world — three restaurants, terraces, stables, and spacious rooms, the Selman has everything you need for a weekend.
 You probably won’t want to leave.

 The highlight?
-Its brand new restaurant, Sabo, which opened last May and is helmed by French chef Jean-François Piège.
-Between its lavish, intimate decor and its generous, refined menu, the venue is already shaping up to be one of the city’s must-see places.
+Its brand-new restaurant, Sabo, is helmed by French chef Jean-François Piège.
+Among lavish, intimate interiors and generous, refined menu, the venue is already shaping up to be one of the city’s must-see places.

 The address?
 The Selman Hotel, Km 5, Route d’Amizmiz, Marrakech 40160.